 The Health Card will cover you for low-cost treatment at public hospitals, but you’ll need to self fund the bigger treatment costs, such as your delivery.

 You can pick up an application form from any public hospital and return it completed in Arabic along with some additional paperwork to any public medical centre.
-The application costs a fee, and will need renewing each year.
+The application costs 500 AED for expat adults and will need renewing each year.

 In Abu Dhabi